dacicus75/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess

 * **Game Information**: This is a node.js based application with interactive prompts on the command-line.
-Test your knowledge of the 54 African Countries.
-Good luck and enjoy the game!
+Test your knowledge of the common web developer terms.

 1. The game requires `inquirer` npm package.